 These cookies are really easy to make!

-Start by making mixing together your ground flax seeds with some warm water then let them sit of 10 minutes.
+Start by making mixing together your ground flax seeds with some warm water then let them sit for 10 minutes.

 Mix the melted vegan butter together with the peanut butter and the vanilla extract.
 Beat in the salt, flax, and baking soda.
 Then slowly add the flour until it forms a dough.
 Stir in the chocolate chips.